Dark Earth: Development

-The game was in development for two years.Most of the work on the game was done at Mindscape's development house in Bordeaux, France.
+The game was in development for two years.
+Most of the work on the game was done at Mindscape's development house in Bordeaux, France.
 The characters' facial models were assembled from various parts (e.g. eyes, cheekbones) chosen from a collective character database, rather than being created from a single model.

 Kalisto's plans for a sequel to Dark Earth never came to fruition, although they did produce, in partnership with French publisher Multisim, a tabletop role-playing game based on the Dark Earth world.

 Although both Sony and Konami expressed publishing interest, a PlayStation 2 port of Dark Earth was canceled early in development.

 Reception

 Sales

 Dark Earth sold 500,000 units globally by mid-1999.
 However, it failed commercially in the United States, where its sales totaled 54,200 units by April 1999.
 Microprose's Tom Nichols blamed this performance on competition from The Curse of Monkey Island and Blade Runner, which he said drew retailers away from stocking Dark Earth and customers away from buying it.
-He also noted that "we signed the game late in its development, so we didn't have enough time to build the preawareness and hype that you need to have in order to be successful today".
+He also noted that "we signed the game late in its development, so we didn't have enough time to build the pre-awareness and hype that you need to have in order to be successful today".